kotynskm/kotynskm/README.md

 Everyday I am striving to learn new things about code, engage with the creative GitHub community, and explore the digital universe!

 - ✨ I’m currently studying data structures and learning how to be a better problem solver.
-- 🌱 I’m currently learning Python, JavaScript, SQL, React
+- 🌱 I’m currently learning Python, JavaScript, SQL, and React
 - ⚡ Fun fact: I am learning show jumping! 🐎 🐴